bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^39^ He said to them, “Come and see.”

 They came and saw where he was staying, and they stayed with him that day.
-It was about the tenth hour.^*^ ^40^ One of the two who heard John and followed him was Andrew, Simon Peter’s brother. ^41^ He first found his own brother, Simon, and said to him, “We have found the Messiah!” (which is, being interpreted, Christ+ 1:41 “Messiah” (Hebrew) and “Christ” (Greek) both mean “Anointed One”.). ^42^ He brought him to Jesus.
+It was about the tenth hour.^^ ^40^ One of the two who heard John and followed him was Andrew, Simon Peter’s brother. ^41^ He first found his own brother, Simon, and said to him, “We have found the Messiah!” (which is, being interpreted, Christ+ 1:41 “Messiah” (Hebrew) and “Christ” (Greek) both mean “Anointed One”.). ^42^ He brought him to Jesus.
 Jesus looked at him and said, “You are Simon the son of Jonah.
 You shall be called Cephas” (which is by interpretation, Peter).+ 1:42 “Cephas” (Aramaic) and “Peter” (Greek) both mean “Rock”.
 ^[1:39 4:00 p.m.]

 ^43^ On the next day, he was determined to go out into Galilee, and he found Philip.
 Jesus said to him, “Follow me.” ^44^ Now Philip was from Bethsaida, the city of Andrew and Peter. ^45^ Philip found Nathanael, and said to him, “We have found him of whom Moses in the law and also the prophets, wrote: Jesus of Nazareth, the son of Joseph.”